 Historical development of ceramics and sculpture as art, and their importance as a catalyst in the development of technology and the understanding of materials and spatial concepts.
 Theory and practice of ceramics manufacture and its application.
 Ceramics, sculpture, tiles and three-dimensional constructions applied to and integrated with architecture.

 11.4627 Computer Graphics

 Use of the computer for design graphics, presentation and production drawings and graphics programming.

-11.4628 Aspects of Style in Art
+11,4628 Contemporary Styles in Art